Solving the ADHD-Bipolar Puzzle

 Richard and Jack had ADHD, but they also suffered from Bipolar Disorder (BD), characterized by episodes of depression and of elevated mood states, referred to as hypomanic or manic episodes.

 Approximately 10 million people in the United States have BD.
-Research studies show that about 70 percent of people with the condition also have ADHD, and that 20 percent of people with ADHD will develop Bipolar Disorder.
+Bipolar disorder often co-occurs with ADHD in adults, with comorbidity rates estimated between 5.1 and 47.1 percent1.
+Recent research, however, suggests that about 1 in 13 patients with ADHD has comorbid BD, and up to 1 in 6 patients with BD has comorbid ADHD2.
 The tragedy is that, when the disorders co-occur, the diagnoses are often missed.
 It can take up to 17 years for patients to receive a diagnosis of BD.
 As with any co-occurring disorder, it is important to receive the right diagnosis as early as possible to treat the condition effectively.

 Tristan had struggled with BD for 12 years.
 “I had been told I had something called ‘Limbic and Ring of Fire ADHD,’ which could be treated with supplements.
 After the treatment, I still couldn’t get my life together, so I figured I was a loser.”
 After a bout of alcoholism and two suicide attempts, he was assessed by a specialist who understood both conditions and was diagnosed with ADHD and BD.
 Tristan is now happier than ever before.